mayurkode7/calculatorPlus/README.md

 Application to solve your calculation needs.
 So I call it plus.

-#Contributor
+# Contributor
-Mayur Kode
+Mayur Kode (mayurkode7@gmail.com)

-#Support
+# Support

-If you wish to support development of this, UPI: mayurkode@icici
+If you wish to support development of this, UPI: